-The Company is exposed to market risk through its investment in equity securities.
-Many of these investments are in companies which do business in different countries and accordingly, the market value of these securities is subject to foreign currency risk as well as many other risk factors inherent in equity investments.
+The Company is exposed to other price risk through its investment in equity securities.
 These risks are mitigated by using an investment manager that manages a diversified portfolio of securities.

-A 10% fluctuation in global equity market prices would have an after-tax impact of approximately \$41,919,000 (2011 - \$37,653,000) on net assets from operations.
+A 10% fluctuation in global equity market prices would have an after-tax impact of approximately \$60,388,000 (2012 - \$41,919,000) on net assets from operations.